-Accepting e-payments for coworking space is convenient both for you and your customers.
+Accepting online payments for coworking space is convenient both for you and your customers.
 You allow space residents to pay for room booking and invoices with credit or debit cards.
 This is a cut down on lengthy payment process.
 You enable instant payments by simplifying booking and reduce time to get paid to just 1-2 weeks.

 Some customers prefer paying later by invoice.
 The built-in simple invoicing tool will save you time and money by not requiring the purchase of separate invoicing software or processing every room booking separately.
 Members book rooms and add an expense to outstanding month invoice.
 At the end of the month, administrator or moderator finalizes invoice, and members can pay with a credit card or indicate to pay by bank transfer.

 All-in-all, taking a decision of integration a coworking payment system boils down to pure math.
 Be rational and refer to opportunity cost.
 Ask yourself a question: how much money can you save if you automate a certain payment routine?
 Let's say if you automate room booking.

 Your manager spends 2 hours a week for managing booking payment requests of total value $250.
 You pay them $20 per hour, so the total cost is $40 per week.

 Now if you integrate a payment system that automates it for 3% of revenue, you’ll pay $7.5 to the payment system instead of $40 to your manager.

 Conclusion — you will save money by automating payment in this case.
 Makes sense?
 Try to calculate it for your business to see the numbers.